 - Upgrade vCenter Server as described in the VMware vSphere Upgrade Guide.

-- Log in to View Administrator and examine the dashboard to verify that the vCenter Server and View Composer icons are green.
+- Log in to Horizon Console and examine the dashboard to verify that the vCenter Server icon is green.

-If either of these icons is red and an Invalid Certificate Detected dialog box appears, you must click Verify and either accept the thumbprint of the untrusted certificate, as described in "What to Do Next," or install a valid CA-signed SSL certificate.
+If this icon is red and an Invalid Certificate Detected dialog box appears, you must click Verify and either accept the thumbprint of the untrusted certificate, as described in "What to Do Next," or install a valid CA-signed SSL certificate.

 For information about replacing the default certificate for vCenter Server, see the VMware vSphere Examples and Scenarios document.

 What to do next

 To use a default or self-signed certificate from vCenter Server, see Accept the Thumbprint of a Default TLS Certificate.